-In the following chapters the keywords used by MidasCpp will be described in detail.
 A keyword is prepended by a hashtag, #, and a number indicating which level the keyword belongs to.
-The input of the keywords are not case sensitive, but be aware that other string input read by a keyword might be.
-Furthermore any spaces present in the keyword will be ignored.
-I.e. "#1General", "#1GENERAL", and "#1Ge Ne Ral" written on a line in the MidasCpp input will all be interpreted in the same way.
-Some keywords are used to indicate the start of an input block, where each keyword belonging to that specific block will have a level of one higher than the level of which the keyword which initialize the block.
-Some keywords can belong on several levels and will in the following chapters be prepended with <N>, in a real input the number N will have to be specified to correspond to the correct level of input.
+The input of the keywords is not case-sensitive, but additional string input read by a keyword might be.
+Furthermore, any spaces present in the keyword will be ignored.
+Correspondingly, the inputs "#1General", "#1GENERAL", and "#1Ge Ne Ral" written on a line in the MidasCpp input will be interpreted in the same way.
+Some keywords are used to indicate the start of an input block, where each keyword belonging to that specific block will have a level of one higher than the level of the keyword that initializes the block.
+Some keywords can occur on several levels and will in the following chapters be prepended with <N>, where the number N has to be specified to correspond to the correct level of input in an actual calculation.

-The keywords a read from top to bottom in the file they appear in.
-Generally a set of begin and end keywords with level 0 will be used to indicate the beginning and end of the input file in question.
+The keywords are read from top to bottom of the file they appear in.
+Generally, a set of begin and end keywords with level 0 will be used to indicate the beginning and end of an input file.
 The MidasCpp input file (.minp), for instance, is read from the #0 MidasInput keyword until the #0 MidasInputEnd keyword is reached.

 The keywords presented in the following chapters will be classified as either general or advanced.
-With the general keywords being those most commonly used for a standard MidasCpp calculation.
+The general keywords are those most commonly used for a standard MidasCpp calculation.
 A keyword might be related to a certain type of calculation, in which case a box to the right of the keyword name with a reference to one of the previous chapters discussing the calculation type will be given.
-Furthermore if the keyword accepts or expects arguments the type of argument will be given under the keyword name.
-If a default value of the arguments will be used if the keyword is not specified on input, its value will also be found on this line.
+Furthermore, if the keyword accepts or expects arguments the type of the arguments will be given under the keyword name.
+If default values of the arguments will be used in case the keyword is not specified on input, their values will also be specified on this line.